The negative impacts of leaf blowers

 We want to believe that when the gardener finishes blowing leaves off the grass the outside air is safe.
 But scientists tell us these machines emit pollutants that are far more significant than often realized.
 The gas-powered leaf blowers and related garden equipment spew toxic chemicals and planet-warming emissions that are the source of multiple negative health and environmental impacts.

-According to the California Air Resources Board, a state agency that regulates air quality, the pollutants released from a gas-powered leaf blower during just one hour of operation is equivalent to what a car produces in a 15-hour journey from Toronto to Charlottetown, PEI.
+According to the California Air Resources Board, a state agency that regulates air quality, the pollutants released from a gas-powered leaf blower during just-one-hour of operation is equivalent to what a car produces in a 15-hour journey from Toronto to Charlottetown, PEI.
 That’s quite a staggering comparison!

-The presence of carcinogens like nitrogen oxide, benzene, butadiene, acetaldehyde, formaldehyde and carbon monoxide in the exhaust poses a risk of cancer, reinforcing the importance of addressing these emissions for both environmental and public health reasons.
+The presence of carcinogens like nitrogen oxide, benzene, butadiene, acetaldehyde, formaldehyde and carbon monoxide in the exhaust emission poses a risk of cancer, reinforcing the importance of addressing these emissions for both environmental and public health reasons.

 Multiple cities across the United States and Canada are implementing bans on the use of these devices.
 California, which has long been a leader in environmental policy, has enacted restrictions on the sale of new gasoline-powered lawn mowers and landscaping tools.

-The health risks are particularly acute for the operators and those in close proximity, including children playing nearby and the elderly, due to the emissions of toxic and carcinogenic substances.
+The health risks are particularly acute for the gardening operators and those in close proximity, including children playing nearby and the elderly, due to the emissions of toxic and carcinogenic substances.

 Here’s a professional opinion.